p4535992/foundryvtt-border-control/README.md

 ### libWrapper

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

-### Color Settings

-This module uses the [colorsettings](https://github.com/ardittristan/VTTColorSettings).
-It is a optional dependency but it is recommended for the best experience and compatibility with other modules.

 ## Supportes Systems